hk1995/net-core-e2e/README.md

 Our goal is to develop a distributed simple social network api.
 No, we are not building the next Facebook.
 This project will be much simpler.
 The project requirments are the following:

 1. Each site has users.
 Users can:
-..* Create/Edit a simple profile
+..* Create/Edit a simple profile.
-..* Upload images
+..* Upload images.
-..* Post comments
+..* Post comments.
-..* Reply to comments
+..* Reply to comments.
 2. Each site has user groups.
 3. Each site can operate in 2 modes:
 ..* Independantly